x-zang/bioinformatics-format/README.md

 # Bioinformatics-format

-This is a list of (oversimplified) description of different file formats used in bioinformatics.
+This is a list of (oversimplified) descriptions of different file formats used in bioinformatics.